andriesfilmer/gtd/cheatsheets/vim.md

     :e .                               " Browse to a file to open :e <tab>                           " With tab you can complete directories and filename.
     :browse oldfiles                   " Scroll to end and pick a file number (must exists in root)
+    :w !sudo tee %                     " permission problem (sudo): you can't write but you have sudo rights.

 ## Normal (command) mode
     dd                                 " cut and copy current line